 Mercedes-Benz EQ-Class 2020

-Carsguide Senior Editor Matt Campbell had this to say at the time: When I was telling my colleagues about the Mercedes-Benz EQC my summary was, basically, it’s the best electric luxury car I’ve driven.You can read the full review here.
+Carsguide Managing Editor - Head of Video Matt Campbell had this to say at the time: When I was telling my colleagues about the Mercedes-Benz EQC my summary was, basically, it’s the best electric luxury car I’ve driven.You can read the full review here.

 This is what Matt Campbell liked most about this particular version of the Mercedes-Benz EQ-Class: Luxury unparalleled in the EV space… for now, A practical and pleasant commuter, Impressive equipment levels